-The HKICPA has issued several amendments to HKFRSs that are first effective for the current accounting period of the Company.
-Of these, the following development are relevant to the Company's financial statements:
+The HKICPA has issued a number of amendments to HKFRSs that are first effective for the current accounting period of the company.
+None of these developments have had a material effect on how the company's results and financial position for the current or prior periods have been prepared or presented.